Looking at finite resources, how can you define sustainable development considering façade design for urban buildings?

 In a tropical climate, we choose opaque façades with intelligent fenestrations over transparent glass façades, especially for residential and institutional buildings.
 Opaque façades with large openable windows permit adequate daylight while ensuring the privacy of the occupants.

-Technological advancements like 3D printing of walls, laser cutting on different materials offer a wide array of sustainable material choices with enormous design options for creating high-performance façades.
+Technological advancements like 3D printing of walls, and laser cutting on different materials offer a wide array of sustainable material choices with enormous design options for creating high-performance façades.
 Bamboo is re-emerging as a façade material and even as a dependable structural material.
 Our focus would be to use more natural, earthen materials for façade designs.

 Buildings contribute to nearly 40% of energy consumption.
 Building materials, construction process, and building operations together contribute 40% of CO2 emissions.
 There is an urgent need to consider resource efficiency in the real estate sector both in terms of construction and operation of a building.